Information on Appealing your “Dropped for One Year Status” (Faculty Appeals)

 The College of Letters & Science undergraduate students have the opportunity to appeal the “dropped for one year status” from the University of Wisconsin-Madison by participating in the Appeals Process (also known as Faculty Appeals).
 It is important to note that appealing one’s drop status does not guarantee a student will be readmitted to the University.
 For feedback from a student who took a year off after being dropped, please see One Student’s Story.

 The upcoming Faculty Appeals is only for students who have been dropped (placed on academic suspension) at the conclusion of the most recent term.
 Please see below for details on the appeals process.
-The deadline to request an appeal for students dropped at the end of spring 2021 is 11:59 pm on Thursday, May 27, 2021.
+The deadline to request an appeal for students dropped at the end of summer 2021 is 11:59 pm on Thursday, August 19, 2021.

 If you are an L&S undergraduate student who has been dropped and have been away from your formal studies at UW-Madison for at least one year, please see information on Readmission.

 To determine your status, please refer to: